 - Average salary for EFL teachers: The basic monthly salary for full-time positions is likely to be in the region of $900 – $1,300 (£680 – £1,000) per month.
 Top salaried positions pay around $2,000 (£1,500) per month.
 Many positions pay by the hour, at a rate of around $10 – $15 (£7 – £11) per hour.

-- TEFL qualification requirements: A 120-hour TEFL qualification is required for some positions
+- TEFL qualification requirements: A 120-hour TEFL qualification is generally required

 - Prerequisite university degree: No degree required for a visa, but can be specified by employers